amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ## Troubleshooting

 ### Supported Clusters
 OAuth is currently supported only on Meraki.com.
-Support for FedRAMP, China, Canada, and India will be added in the future.
+Support for Federal Risk and Authorization Management Program (FedRAMP), China, Canada, and India will be added in the future.

 ### Initial Grant Flow
 **Issue 1:** The user cannot find the relevant organization in the dropdown menu.